top of page

 WHY BLOCKCHAIN WILL NOT PREVENT WINE FRAUD

 If Zoom had been used as intended, attendees would not be left with the impression that the blockchain can prevent wine fraud.
 What they would have heard is that the blockchain was created for digital assets.
 With digital assets, the blockchain and its content are one and the same.
 Wine is not a digital asset.
 At best, a digital claim to a bottle of wine is the closest thing that it can contain.
 That means that the blockchain is always 100% correct.
 But the wine bottle referred to is a completely separate entity to the claim to it that is on the blockchain.
-When you, the consumer, picks up the bottle in a store you cannot tell if the inside of the bottle is what is claimed on the blockchain.
+When you, the consumer, pick up the bottle in a store you cannot tell if the inside of the bottle is what is claimed on the blockchain.
 It could be a counterfeit.

 HOW TO PREVENT WINE FRAUD - BUT YOU MAY NOT LIKE TO PAY THE COST